|Elliott Sound Products||Amplifier Basics - How Amps Work (Part 1)|

 Figure 1.4 - Basic Valve Power Amplifier

-Figure 1.4 shows a very basic valve power amplifier, using a triode in "single-ended" mode.
+Figure 1.4 shows a very basic valve power amplifier, using a triode in 'single-ended' mode.
 The output transformer converts the high voltage, high impedance plate circuit of the valve to a low voltage, low impedance signal for the loudspeaker.
-Because the primary of the output transformer must carry the full DC quiescent current of the valve (which will be a large, high current unit), it needs a very large core of laminated steel.
+Because the primary of the output transformer must carry the full DC quiescent current of the valve (which will be a large, high current unit), it needs a very large core of laminated steel with an air gap to minimise saturation effects and distortion.

 Figure 1.5 - Push-Pull Valve Power Amplifier